wp-plugins/maxgalleria/readme.txt

 We work hard to give timely support during the week.
 And we give support when we're on during the weekend

+If you like MaxGalleria please leave us a ★★★★★ rating.
+A huge thank you from MaxFoundry in advance!

+<a href="https://wordpress.org/support/view/plugin-reviews/maxgalleria#postform" target="blank" ></a>

 == Screenshots ==

 There are too many screenshots to list here, but you can [see all of them on the MaxGalleria website](http://maxgalleria.com/features/?utm_source=wordpress&utm_medium=mgrepo&utm_content=see-all-on-maxgalleria-website&utm_campaign=plugin).